Deadline

 Breaking News: DOE Announces $27M for the Energy Future Grants - Click Here to Read More

-Informational Webinar/Objective Strategic Session (March 7, 2024): Join ENERGYWERX and DOE for an informational webinar on the Energy Future Grants Program on March 7, 2024 from 3:00 -4:00 PM ET.
+Objective Strategic Session (OSS) webinar (March 7, 2024): Join ENERGYWERX and DOE for an informational webinar on the Energy Future Grants Program on March 7, 2024 from 3:00 -4:00 PM ET.

 Office Hours (April 3, 2024): ENERGYWERX and DOE will host open office hours for potential candidates.
 Participants are encouraged to come prepared to ask questions.
 The session will take place on April 3, 2024 from 3:00-4:00 PM ET.